Advanced Configuration

 "18.0")

-NativePHP currently requires a minimum of Android SDK 33 and iOS 18.
+NativePHP currently supports a minimum of Android SDK 29 and iOS 18.
 Your plugin's minimum versions cannot be lower than these.
 Use this field when your plugin requires a higher version than NativePHP's baseline.

 If a user's app targets a lower version than your plugin requires, they'll receive a warning during plugin validation.